MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 * How many complete genomes are there in your dataset?
 * What are the confidence levels for complete genomes predictions?

 In practice, if you continue with downstream applications (not during this course), you might want to get rid of possible false positives in the final set of contigs identified as viral.
 For example, a subset of viral contigs that have at least 1 viral gene or at least 10 kbp long and 50% complete can be selected.
 The exact selection criteria would depend on specific research questions you have and thus, on the type of analysis you would like to perform.
+[Here](https://www.protocols.io/view/viral-sequence-identification-sop-with-virsorter2-5qpvoyqebg4o/v3) you can find a useful protocol for manual curation of Virsorter2 output.

 ### Lazypipe

 [Lazypipe](https://www.helsinki.fi/en/projects/lazypipe) is a pipeline for identifying virus sequences in metagenomes, developed at the University of Helsinki.
 It is available as a [preinstalled module](https://docs.csc.fi/apps/lazypipe/) in Puhti.
 The input for the pipeline is Next Generation Sequencing data.
 We will use Illumina reads from the same type of samples as the long reads data that you used for the assembly with Metaflye (and Virsorter2).

-Make a directory called `Lazypipe` in your directory.
-Note that you need to specify the path to the trimmed Illumina reads.
-Start the batch job from this directory:
+Make a directory called `Lazypipe` in your `06_VIROMICS` directory and call for the Lazypipe batch job from there.
+Note that you need to specify the path to the Illumina reads.

 ```bash
 module load r-env-singularity